facelessuser/coloraide/docs/src/markdown/interpolation.md

 introducing transparency to a color, interpolation uses a concept known as premultiplication which alters the normal interpolation process.

 Premultiplication is a technique that tends to produce better results when two colors have differing transparency.
+It essentially accounts for the transparency and uses it to _weight_ how may a given color channel will contribute to the interpolation.
+A more transparent color's channels will naturally contribute less.

-Consider the following two example.
+Consider the following example.
 Normally, when transitioning to a "transparent" color, the colors will be more gray during the transition.
 This is because `#!color transparent` is actually black.
 But when using premultiplication, the transition looks just as one would expect as the transparent color's channels are weighted less due to the high transparency.

-The example below transitions from white to a fully transparent color for both non-premultiplied and premultiplied interpolation.
-We've forced a white background (_for dark theme users_) to make the grayish transition of the non-premultiplied results easy to see.

 <div style="--swatch-bg-color: hsl(0, 0%, 100%); --swatch-bg-alt-color: hsl(0, 0%, 90%) " markdown>